HKUST-SING/MQ-ECN-NS2/README.md

 python run_simulation_diffserv.py
 ```

 There are many parameters (e.g., transport protocol, the number of queues, etc) to configue in [run_simulation_diffserv.py](https://github.com/HKUST-SING/MQ-ECN-NS2/blob/master/scripts/run_simulation_diffserv.py).
 By default, it runs 20x simulations in parallel and iterates over the per-queue ECN with the standard threshold, per-queue ECN with the minimum threshold and MQ-ECN.
-For each simulation, it will create a directory with the following format:
+For each simulation, it will create a directory with the following name:
 ```
 diffserv_[scheduler]_[transport]_scheme_[ECN scheme]_load_[network load]_service_[number of queues]
 ```